 - Guest Lounge

-The Moro Suite, Signora Suite and Il Nobile have views over the Grand Canal, while the 2 Charming Rooms are tucked up a steep flight of stairs in a newly renovated wing of the palazzo.
+The Elegant Suites and Il Nobile have views over the Grand Canal, while the 2 Charming Rooms are tucked up a steep flight of stairs in a newly renovated wing of the palazzo.
 In our opinion, it's definitely worth paying extra for the canal-view rooms, which also have sitting areas, unless you just want total peace, which the darker Charming Rooms offer.
 Note that Il Nobile's bathroom is private but not ensuite.

 All rooms have air-con and dreamily comfortable beds clad in the finest snowy-white Italian linen.